-Videos of talks by experts from all over the world that will leave you feeling motivated (and that double up as a 'useful' way to procrastinate!).
-A very useful website if you're looking to increase your productivity.
+You can watch TED talks by experts from all over the world that will leave you feeling motivated (and that double up as 'useful' ways to procrastinate!).
+This is a very useful website if you're looking to increase your productivity.

 Best for: Getting full marks for 'writing style'

-As long as you don't go full 'Joey from Friends' and run every single word through the thesaurus, this website will be an absolute godsend when you're writing an essay.
+As long as you don't go full 'Joey from Friends' and run every single word through the thesaurus, this website will be a huge help when you're writing an essay.